mendix/docs/content/refguide/migration-dom-issues.md

 * `mx-listview-search-input`
 * `mx-listview-clear-button`

-For list views that are not in a select page for a reference or reference set selector,  the `mx-listview-selectable` class on the list view itself and the unneeded `div` element with class `mx-listview-content` around the contents of each list view item have been removed.
+For list views that are not in a select page for a reference or reference set selector,  the list view's `mx-listview-selectable` has been remobed.
+The unneeded `div` elements with class `mx-listview-content` around the contents of each list view item have also been removed.

-The order of the DOM elements list view search bar has been corrected to be consistent with the visual order.
+The order of the list view search bar's DOM elements has been corrected to be consistent with the visual order.
 The `div` element around the search input field has been removed.

+**two code snippets below: past/present compare/contrast? or telling user to do something?**

 Common use cases for styling the list view might contain CSS such as this: